 The best way to understand currency hedging is to look at an example.
-Say a fund manager wants to buy one million U.S. dollar’s worth of bonds issued by the Canadian government, but she has a negative outlook on the Canadian dollar.
-The manager can buy the bonds, then “hedge” the currency by buying an investment that moves in the opposite direction of the Canadian dollar.
+Say a fund manager wants to invest $1 million in U.S. dollars to buy bonds issued by the Canadian government, but she has a negative outlook on the Canadian dollar.
+The portfolio manager can buy the bonds and protect against losses by placing a “hedge” against the Canadian currency by buying an investment that moves in the opposite direction of the Canadian dollar.

-If the currency falls 5%, the hedge gains 5% and the net effect is zero.
-On the flip side, if the currency gains 5% the value of the hedge will fall by 5%.
-Either way, the impact of the currency is neutralized.
+If she sets up her hedge properly, and if the Canadian currency falls 5%, the hedge gains 5%, and the net effect is zero.
+On the flip side, if the currency gains 5%, the value of the hedge will fall by 5%.
+Either way, the impact of the currency's fluctuations is neutralized.

-If the value of the Canadian dollar falls by 5%, however, the investor will see the value of the $1 million U.S. dollar position fall to $950,000 even though the value of the bonds themselves is unchanged.
+If the value of the Canadian dollar falls by 5%, however, the portfolio manager will see the value of the $1 million U.S. dollar position fall to $950,000 even though the value of the bonds themselves is unchanged.

-The reason for this is that the investor must exchange the U.S. dollars into Canadian dollars in order to make the purchase.
+The reason for this is that the manager must exchange U.S. dollars into Canadian dollars to make the purchase.
 By hedging, the manager removes the risk of being hurt by unfavorable currency movements.

 Currency Hedging at Work

 Hedging is typically employed in two ways.
 First, a manager can hedge “opportunistically.”
-This means that the manager will own foreign bonds in her portfolio, but only hedge the position when the outlook for certain currencies is unfavorable.
-In a simple example, the manager has invested 20% of the portfolio in five countries: Germany, the United Kingdom, Canada, Japan, and Australia.
+This type of hedge means that the manager will own foreign bonds in her portfolio, but only hedge the position when the outlook for certain currencies is unfavorable.
+In a simple example, say the portfolio manager has invested 20% of her portfolio in five countries: Germany, the United Kingdom, Canada, Japan, and Australia.

-The manager has no opinion on the majority of the underlying currencies, but she has an extremely negative view on the Japanese yen.
+The manager has no opinion on the majority of the underlying currencies, but she has an extremely negative view of the Japanese yen.
 The manager can opt to hedge only the position in Japan and maintain the hedge until she takes a more favorable view on the yen.
 You will often see this referred to in fund literature as “tactical” currency hedging.

 The difference can actually be substantial in the short term.
-Currencies can make large moves in relatively short periods of time, so there can be substantial gaps between the performance of hedged and non-hedged portfolios in any given calendar quarter or year.
+Currencies can make large moves in relatively short periods, so there can be substantial gaps between the performance of hedged and non-hedged portfolios in any given calendar quarter or year.

-Choosing Between Hedged and Unhedged Foreign Bond Funds
+Hedged vs. Unhedged Foreign Bond Funds

 One good way to acquire a position in foreign bonds is to buy one or more mutual funds or ETFs specializing in the foreign bonds of one or more countries.
-This allows you to diversify your bond holdings with a small investment.
+This method allows you to diversify your bond holdings with a small investment.

 In practice, however, predicting currency movements is next to impossible.
-Instead, consider your own risk tolerance.
+Instead, consider your risk tolerance.
 Unhedged portfolios typically experience higher volatility, while hedged portfolios provide smoother results.
 For funds that hedge “opportunistically” or “tactically,” look at their track record.
-If the fund has demonstrated consistent underperformance, clearly their approach isn’t working.
+If the fund has demonstrated consistent underperformance, clearly, their approach isn’t working.